A Comprehensive Study on Large Language Models for Mutation Testing: Evaluation Results

-Non-compilable mutations require a compilation step to filter out, which results in wasted computational resources.
-As mentioned in Section~\ref{sec:rq1}, LLMs generate a significant number of non-compilable mutations.
-This RQ analyzes the types of errors and potential root causes of these non-compilable mutations.
-Following the setting of the previous steps, we first sample 384 non-compilation mutations from the outputs of GPT-3.5, ensuring the confidence level is 95\% and the margin of error is 5\%.
-From the manual analysis of these non-compilable mutations, we identified 9 distinct error types, as shown in \tabref{error-type}.
+Non-compilable mutants require a compilation step to filter out, which results in wasted computational resources.
+As mentioned in Section~\ref{sec:rq1}, LLMs generate many non-compilable mutants.
+This RQ analyzes the types of errors and potential root causes of these non-compilable mutants.
+Following the setting of the previous steps, we first sample 384 non-compilation mutants from the outputs of GPT models, ensuring the confidence level is 95\% and the margin of error is 5\%~\cite{linares2017enabling,tufano2019learning,macklon2023taxonomy,de2015investigating}.
+From the manual analysis of these non-compilable mutants, we identified nine distinct error types, shown as follows. \begin{enumerate} \item \textit{Usage of Unknown Methods}: This type of error is due to invoking unknown methods under the code context. \item \textit{Code Structural Destruction}: This type of error is due to illegal code structures, such as unmatched parentheses or braces. \item \textit{Incorrect Method Parameters}: This type of error is due to invoking a method with illegal parameters, including invoking with the wrong number of parameters or mismatched types. \item \textit{Usage of Unknown Variables}: This type of error is due to using unknown variables in the code context. \item \textit{Usage of Unknown Types}: This type of error is due to using unknown type names in the code context. \item \textit{Type Mismatch}: This type of error is due to using illegal types when applying a certain operation, such as using objects to perform arithmetic operations. \item \textit{Incorrect Initialization}: This type of error is due to using illegal forms of constructors or deleting necessary initialization statements. \item \textit{Incorrect Location}: This type of error is due to a mutant being applied to an incorrect code location. \item \textit{Incorrect Exceptions}: This type of error is due to throwing incorrect exceptions. \end{enumerate}

-Shown as \tabref{error-type}, the most common error type, \textit{Usage of Unknown Methods}, accounts for 27.34\% of the total errors, revealing the hallucination issue of generative models~\cite{huang2023survey}. \textit{Code Structural Destruction} is the second most common error, accounting for 22.92\%, indicating that ensuring generated codes are syntactically correct remains a challenge for current LLMs.
-This result suggests that there is still significant room for improvement in current LLMs.
+\tabref{error-type} presents the results.
+From the table, we observe that the most frequent error type, \textit{Usage of Unknown Methods}, accounts for 27.3\% of total errors, highlighting the challenge of hallucination in LLM-generated code~\cite{huang2023survey}.
+The second most common error, \textit{Code Structural Destruction}, makes up 22.9\%, indicating that maintaining syntactic correctness remains a persistent difficulty for LLMs.
+These findings underscore the need for further improvements in LLMs to enhance their reliability and accuracy in code generation.

-\finding{The mutations generated by GPT-3.5 have 9 main compilation error types, with \textit{Usage of Unknown Methods} and \textit{Code Structural Destruction} being the top-2 most prevalent types.}